harveyl888/harvsite/content/post/2021-09-08-distill_contact_form.md

 ## Purpose

 Can we use use RStudio Connect to build an internal contact form on a {distill} website?
 {distill} is a great R library for building static websites and blogs but has the same limitations of other static websites, namely no server-side programming.
 This means that implementing a contact form requires using a third party service.
-This can, however, be accomplished when using RStudio Connect via a plumber API.
+This can, however, be accomplished when hosting via RStudio Connect using a plumber API.

 ## Attempt 1